baSSHtion/baSSHtion.github.io/content/pages/index.md

 Often machines running in private nets need to be administered from the internet.
 The hypothetical example used here is a moderate complex application running on the internet.
 This application has a webserver facing to the internet, a database server, and an application server as backend systems.
 These machines are administered via SSH.
 For security reasons it is undesirable to expose the backend systems to the internet.

-SSHv1 is completely out of scope, because is has severe securityissues.
+SSHv1 is completely out of scope, because is has severe security issues.
 Only SSHv2 options are considered.
-The SSH implementation used in the exapmles is [OpenSSH](http://www.openssh.com/).
+The SSH implementation used in the exapmles is [OpenSSH](http://www.openssh.com/), YMMV for other implementations.

-Several solutions to this problem statement are dicussed here.

 ![Setup used for examples.]({filename}/images/Overview.png)

 Managing such a setup relies on (at least) two roles: _Application Operators_ (short: _operator_) that manage the applications on the backend systems (but do not manage the operating system), and _System Administrators_ (short: _administrator_) that manage the operating system (including user management, and SSH).
-System Administrators have access to the role of `root`, whereas operators don't have this role.
+System administrators have access to the role of `root`, whereas operators don't have this role.
 Distinguishing between these roles allows for a better reasoning in terms of access control, even if these roles are often carried out by the same person.

+Several solutions to this problem statement are dicussed here.

 Basic Requirements
 ----------------------

 These are the basic requirements that each of the solutions is evaluated against:

+- **REQ 1: _From the internet to the backend_** An operator can access the backend system from the internet (via ssh).
-- **REQ 1: _Secured to the end_** The whole connection from the operators system (internet) to the backend system must be secured via SSH.
+- **REQ 2: _Secured to the end_** The whole connection from the operators system (internet) to the backend system must be secured via SSH.
-- **REQ 2: _no escape for operators_** Operators must not be able to break out of the system (whereas system administrators might be able to do so).
+- **REQ 3: _no escape for operators_** Operators must not be able to break out of the system (whereas system administrators might be able to do so).
 What _breaking out_ means depends on the solution but it basically means, that the operator has to follow the rules set by the system administrator.
-- **REQ 3: _Bastion Host_** Only one host shout be exposed to the internet (the _bastion host_).
-This is the core means to prevent internet access to the backend systems.
+- **REQ 4: _Bastion Host_** Only one host shout be exposed to the internet (the _bastion host_).
+This is the core means to prevent any host on the internet to directly access the backend systems.

 Solutions
 ----------------------